mapukataayakha-sys/WEDE-Formative-Part-1/README.md

  The key features and functions are described.The key features and functions are explained.

-[x] Homepage with hero section and call-to-action buttons
+-[x] Homepage with hero section and call-to-action buttons
-- [x] Community page with history, mission and community events [x] Full menu page with categorized items and pricing: Specialty Coffee, Breakfast, Lunch, Baked Goods, and Drinks.
+- [x] Community page with history, mission and community events -[x] Full menu page with categorized items and pricing: Specialty Coffee, Breakfast, Lunch, Baked Goods, and Drinks.
-Frequent weekly promotions on - [x] Specials/Deals page We also have the option to place a contact form on the page with the location, directions (Google Maps embed), phone number, opening hours etc. if you want to.We also have the option of providing a contact form on the page with location, directions (Google Maps embed), phone number, opening hours, etc. if you want.
+Frequent weekly promotions on
+- [x] Specials/Deals page
+We also have the option to place a contact form on the page with the location, directions (Google Maps embed), phone number, opening hours etc. if you want to.We also have the option of providing a contact form on the page with location, directions (Google Maps embed), phone number, opening hours, etc. if you want.
 - [x] Enquiry page for other services
 Showcase your café space and food in the image gallery on the homepage.Include your café space and food in the image gallery on the homepage.
-- [ ] Newsletters (Offering, Literacy Newsletter, or Religious Education Newsletter) Yes, Newsletters signup form in dedicated section: [x]
+- [x] Newsletters (Offering, Literacy Newsletter, or Religious Education Newsletter) Yes, Newsletters signup form in dedicated section:
 - [x] Chat section on the website (Chat, Skype, WhatsApp)
 - [x] Fully responsive mobile-first design
 - [x] Accessible navigation (WCAG 2.1 AA compliant)